Rotten Calder

+Geography and general topography

-The Rotten Calder runs through a gorge titled Calderglen, where it flows through East Kilbride Parish.
-This area of the gorge is under the jurisdiction of Calderglen Country Park, run by South Lanarkshire Council.
-Over 160 nature trails border the river on both banks, in addition to the forest which occupies the slopes, and ferns, mosses and liverworts on the rocky precipices.
+The Rotten Calder runs through a gorge that is geographically designated the Calder Glen, which gives its name to Calderglen Country Park.
+This park delineated the section that flows past the eastern boundary of East Kilbride.
+Over 160 official, informal and abandoned walking trails border the river on both banks, in addition to the dense forest which occupies the slopes, and ferns, mosses and liverworts on the rocky precipices.
 European otter, roe deer and European green woodpecker can be seen in the southern reaches of the park.
-Common buzzards can be seen hunting over open areas by the river and the grey heron, grey wagtail and white-throated dipper are common sights too.
-The river flows by the site of the former Calderwood Castle (demolished 1947–1951).
+Common buzzards can be seen hunting over open areas by the river and the grey heron, grey wagtail and White-throated dipper are common sights too.

+Beyond East Kilbride, the river flows via the north and western sides of Blantyre, flowing through the former country estates of Greenhall, Milheugh and Caldergrove, and thereby forms the eastern boundary of the Newton district of Cambuslang before joining the River Clyde at Turnlaw opposite Daldowie.